thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

 1. As the root user, run `sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "pgcrypto"'` to enable a new extension.

+#### Upgrading to v9.16

+1. The `uploads/questions/audio_prompts` directory must be renamed to `media_prompts`.
+If you are using cloud storage, this will need to be done via your cloud provider's console or API.
+If you are using local storage, this will be taken care of automatically.

 #### Upgrading to latest master

 1. Follow the 'General Upgrade Instructions' below.